CodeSmell/KafkaPubCLI/README.md

 However, if headers are needed in the Kafka message the following format can be used:

-At the top of the file add the following  `--header` delimiter Every line above that delimiter will be expected to be a key value pair separated by a colon (:)
+At the top of the file add the following  `--header` delimiter.
+Every line above that delimiter will be expected to be a key value pair separated by a colon (:).
 All of the content below that delimiter will be considered the body of the Kafka message.

 ```